Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Kneser Graphs

-We will show that there exists a vertex $x$ that does not have a uniquely colored neighbor, i.e., $| N(x) \cap C_i| \neq 1$, for all $1 \leq i \leq k$.
-We construct the vertex ($k$-set) $x$, by choosing elements in it as follows.
-Suppose there are $C_i$'s that are singleton, i.e., $|C_i| = 1$.
-For all the singleton $C_i$'s we choose a hitting set.
-In other words, we choose entries in $x$ so as to ensure that $x$ intersects with the vertices in all the singleton $C_i$'s.
+We will show that there exists a vertex $x$ that does not have a uniquely colored neighbor, i.e., $| N(x) \cap C_i| \neq 1$, for all $i$, $1 \leq i \leq \kappa$.
+We construct the vertex ($\kappa$-set) $x$, by choosing elements in it as follows.
+Suppose that there are $C_i$'s that are singleton, i.e., $|C_i| = 1$.
+For every $i$, $1 \leq i \leq \kappa$ such that $|C_i| = 1$ add to $x$ an arbitrary element from the lone vertex in $C_i$.
+In other words, we choose elements in $x$ so as to ensure that $x$ intersects with the vertices in all the singleton $C_i$'s.
 This partially constructed $x$ may also intersect with vertices in other color classes.
 Some of the other $C_i$'s might become ``effectively singleton'', that is $x$ may intersect with all the vertices in those $C_i$'s except one.
-We now choose further entries in $x$ so as to hit these effectively singleton $C_i$'s too.
+We now choose further elements in $x$ so that $x$ intersects these effectively singleton $C_i$'s too.
 Finally, we terminate this process when all the remaining $C_i$'s are not singleton.

-At this stage, if $x$ has exactly $k$ entries, then all the $C_i$'s are hit, and hence no colored vertices are adjacent to $x$.
-Hence, $x$ has no colored neighbors.
+At this stage, if $x$ has exactly $\kappa$ elements, then it must be the case that $x$ intersects with all the vertices in all the $C_i$'s.
+Hence no colored vertices are adjacent to $x$.